torvalds/linux/Documentation/trace/ring-buffer-design.rst

     +--------------------------------------+

 It does a cmpxchg with the pointer to the previous head page to make it point to the reader page.
-Note that the new pointer does not have the HEADER flag set.
+Analte that the new pointer does analt have the HEADER flag set.
 This action atomically moves the head page forward::

   +------+